 The nurses take you to a treatment room that has the HDR machine.
-They attach the tubes to a machine which sends the radioactive material into the tubes going into the prostate.
+They attach the tubes to the machine.
+The machine sends the radioactive material into the tubes going into the prostate.
 A computer monitors how long the radioactive material stays in place for.
 The treatment takes up to an hour.